dotnet/runtime/docs/design/features/hybrid-globalization.md

 For WebAssembly, both on Browser and WASI, we are using Web API instead of some ICU data.

+**SortKey**

+Affected public APIs:
+- CompareInfo.GetSortKey
+- CompareInfo.GetSortKeyLength
+- CompareInfo.GetHashCode

+Web API does not have an equivalent, so they throw `PlatformNotSupportedException`.

 **Case change**

 Affected public APIs: